arthurredfern/UT-Dallas-CS-6301-CNNs/References/README.md

 # References

 The following references cover a wide range of topics within a field or across multiple fields.
-References relevant to specific lectures of this course are included with the slides.
+References relevant to specific lectures are included with the slides.

 ### Math